Sites & Partners

 To accommodate the unique needs of our sponsors, Invicro leverages a vast global footprint of office and facility locations and collaborates with a network of key partners to enable scalability and tailored solutions.
 For information about any of our services, sites, or delivery methods, please contact us.

-Boston, MA is the home of Invicro’s world headquarters, which includes corporate offices and two laboratories to support preclinical imaging and advanced pathology services.
-Our image analysis and software teams work closely with our multi-discipline research scientists who perform in vivo and ex vivo imaging studies, such as quantitative immunohistochemistry (Q-IHC) and three dimensional tissue imaging.
+Needham, MA is the home of Invicro’s world headquarters, which includes corporate offices and laboratories to support preclinical imaging and advanced pathology services.
+Our image analysis and software teams work closely with our multi-discipline research scientists who perform in vivo and ex vivo imaging studies, such as quantitative immunohistochemistry (Q-IHC) and three-dimensional tissue imaging.

 Invicro London, UK Clinical Facility & Offices

 Invicro London is a 40,300 square foot purpose-built research facility offering an extensive range of preclinical services and other supporting technologies.
 These include but are not limited to: